 Natalie Liedman, Marketing Coordinator

 As the marketing coordinator for Iowans for Adoption, Natalie is responsible for writing about adoption and orchestrating social media, communications, public relations, and adoption-related events for the organization.
 She is a graduate of Iowa State University and earned her B.S. in public relations and B.A. in Spanish.
-She is currently a marketing assistant/project manager at BANK in West Des Moines.
-She is now attending graduate school at Drake University to receive her Master of Science in Teaching.
+She is currently a public affairs coordinator at PolicyWorks Iowa in West Des Moines.
 Although Natalie has not been adopted, she enjoys working with birth families, adopted individuals and families and sharing their stories throughout Iowa.

 Michelle Vogel, Treasurer

 Adopted as an infant, Michelle joined the family of a couple that had adopted a baby girl five years earlier.
 Michelle and her adopted older sister ironically share a birthday, but that is where most of their similarities end.
 As a curious and impatient young person, Michelle always wondered about her biological family and if she had family that looked like her or shared the same traits.
 In 2007, after the birth of her second child, an unexpected chain of events reunited Michelle with her biological parents.
 While they remain in contact, Michelle believes adoption was a blessing for her and cannot imagine having to make such a difficult, selfless choice as an expecting mother.
 Michelle joined this organization because she wants to help others understand that adoption is a positive, powerful choice.
 Michelle lives in Ames with her husband, Jake, and their three young children, and serves as vice president at Sigler Companies.

 Meghan Hoyt, Technology Coordinator